Celebrity bowhunting couple pleads guilty to conspiracy in Nebraska wildlife case

 "We agree 100% that we should have known better, and for the record, we take responsibility for that," Josh Bowmar said Wednesday.
 "At the end of the day, we were fighting to make sure (that it is clear) that we never poached or baited deer illegally."

-Since the case began six years ago, the couple has moved forward with their lives, Sarah Bowmar said, having two children, building their businesses and creating a new life in Iowa.
+Since the case began six years ago, the couple have moved forward with their lives, Sarah Bowmar said, having two children, building their businesses and creating a new life in Iowa.

 "We had to take into account the mental stress and anxiety and everything that goes into going to trial," Sarah Bowmar said.
 "We were fine with taking responsibility for what (federal prosecutors) brought.
 What they dropped is what we were fighting."